-We are extremely lucky to have our own DT cooking suite where all children get an opportunity to cook, both savoury and sweet dishes through the year as we follow the governments Healthy Baking Programme.
+We are extremely lucky to have our own DT cooking suite where all children get an opportunity to cook each term, making both savoury and sweet dishes as we follow our Healthy Baking Programme.

 We would encourage you to try these recipes with your children at home.
 Please allow them to set up as well as wash and tidy up as these are critical skills that need to be encouraged.